 by journal publishers suggests that the problems are worth solving, and

-it is likely this research will continue in conjunction with other PDF
+it is likely this development will continue in conjunction with other PDF

 publishing projects.
 The use of metadata containers for citation (and possibly

-keyword) linking is likely to be considered in future research.
-Rather
+keyword) linking is likely to be considered in future work.
+Rather than

 containers (e.g. RDF and related technologies).
 Metadata containers that